WordPress/gutenberg/packages/components/src/border-box-control/border-box-control/README.md

 ### `popoverOffset`: `number`

-Works in conjunctions with `popoverPlacement` and allows leaving a space between the color popover and the control wrapper.
+The space between the popover and the control wrapper.

 - Required: No